šFrom Research to Recognition: Winning First Place at LISEF!

 āļø Looking Ahead to Finals Week

 Winning first place means the journey isnāt over yet.
-In October Iāll be heading to Washington, D.C. for Finals Week, where Iāll present my project alongside other top students.
+I have the chance to travel in October to Washington, D.C. for Finals Week, where Iāll present my project alongside other top students.
 Iām really excited for the opportunity to share my research and meet other students who love science just as much as I do.

 Looking back, preparing the board, writing the narrative, and presenting the project were all huge learning experiences.
 Winning first place was incredible, but the best part was seeing all the work come together and realizing how much I learned along the way.
 I canāt wait to see what happens next in D.C.